Millennial Branding and Nexxt (previously Beyond) Survey Reveals the Rising Cost of Hiring Workers from the Millennial Generation

 About Nexxt

 Nexxt is a leading HR technology company for reaching candidates at scale.
 The Nexxt software allows employers to source the right people quickly and confidently, putting employers, agencies, and staffing companies on the path to making the best hires.
-Through a multi-channeled approach, Nexxt’s patented technology makes sure the right job opportunities are seen by the right audiences, including Nexxt’s diverse pool of more than 100 million members.
+Through a multi-channeled approach, Nexxt’s patented technology makes sure the right job opportunities are seen by the right audiences, including Nexxt’s diverse pool of more than 150 million candidates.
 To learn more and see what’s Nexxt, please visit www.nexxt.com.

 About Millennial Branding